Research Aids: Using our Library and Archival Collections

 - Charles Sullivan, Eileen Woodford and the Staff of the Cambridge Historical Commission.
 Maintaining Your Old House in Cambridge.
 An invaluable illustrated guide for owners or tenants who live in a Cambridge house built before 1930.
 The book offers straightforward, practical advice on repairing and maintaining the home without sacrificing its stylistic integrity. ($8.00, for sale at the Commission).

 - Cambridge Historical Commission.
 Cambridge City Hall, 1890 - 1990.
-A brief illustrated history of Cambridge City Hall and noted benefactor Frederick Law Rindge. ($2.95, for sale at the Commission).
+A brief illustrated history of Cambridge City Hall and noted benefactor Frederick Law Rindge.
+(Out of Print).

 - Cambridge Historical Commission.
 Painting Historic Exteriors: Colors, Application, and Regulation.
 Guide written to help homeowners and those who work in historic preservation achieve appropriate exterior paint color schemes for buildings of different periods and styles.
 Painting Historic Exteriors contains 80 pages with illustrations and tables and comes shrink-wrapped and 3-hole punched ready to be inserted in a binder. ($8.00, for sale at the Commission).